Q. Scotch College Library Charge Policy

 Parents may appeal an account charge by emailing the library (firstname.lastname@example.org) with their concerns.

-We ask parents to consider that an overdue item at any other library would incur daily fees and a block to the awarding of current semester grades until all fines are paid.
+We ask parents to consider that an overdue item at any other library would incur daily fees.

 |Policy Contact||Bradley Tyrrell - Head of Library, Information and Research Services|